input-output-hk/cardano-sl/docs/how-to/test-update-system.md

 [DEBUG] Downloading update...
 ```

-Installer should be put to `%APPDATA%\Daedalus\Installer.exe`.
+Installer should be put by cardano-node to `%APPDATA%\Daedalus\Installer.exe`.

-Daedalus should exit and let launcher execute installer, though as for *11 May 2017* this is not working.
-This way you can close Daedalus and launch it again, it should attempt to launch installer.